dl4genaudio/dl4genaudio.github.io/features/index.md

 ## Spectral features in time-series signals

 To simplify handling of long time-series signals (like audio), researchers can reduce the dimensionality by extracting features, one example of which are spectral features.
 Examples of spectral features include the [zero-crossing rate](https://librosa.org/doc/main/generated/librosa.feature.zero_crossing_rate.html), the [spectral centroid](https://librosa.org/doc/main/generated/librosa.feature.spectral_centroid.html), or the [spectral bandwidth](https://librosa.org/doc/main/generated/librosa.feature.spectral_bandwidth.html).
-Familiarize ourself with all the [spectral (and other) features](https://librosa.org/doc/main/feature.html#spectral-features) that you can easily extract using librosa.
+Familiarize yourself with all the [spectral (and other) features](https://librosa.org/doc/main/feature.html#spectral-features) that you can easily extract using librosa.

 ## Mel-frequency Cepstral Coefficients